Solar Cycle Observations: Active Regions (ARs)

 \subsection{Tilt Angles}

-Bipolar sunspot pairs are, on average, oriented so that the leading sunspot (with respect to rotation) is closer to the equator than the following sunspot, see Figure~\ref{fig:joy} for an example, and also the red lines connecting the bipolar sunspot pairs in Figure~\ref{fig:hale}, with the angle being a measure of the orientation of the bipolar magnetic region's axis with respect to the East-West direction.
-On average, the tilt angles increase with latitude and this trend was named ``Joy's Law" by \citet{zirin:1988}, see Figure~\ref{fig:joy}.
-Tilt angles are of interest in dynamo studies since the tilt is crucial in flux-transport dynamo models where it plays a role in the formation and evolution of polar fields (see, e.g., \cite{wang:1991, dikpati:1999}).
-Tilts serve as an observable feature of the conversion of toroidal magnetic field into poloidal, i.e., the $\alpha$-effect, and the reversal of axial dipole between cycles.
+Bipolar sunspot pairs are, on average, oriented so that the leading sunspot is closer to the equator than the following sunspot, see Figure~\ref{fig:joy} for an example, and also the red lines connecting the bipolar sunspot pairs in Figure~\ref{fig:hale}, with the angle being a measure of the orientation of the bipolar magnetic region's axis with respect to the East--West direction.
+On average, the tilt angles increase with latitude, and this trend was named ``Joy's Law" by \citet{zirin:1988}, see Figure~\ref{fig:joy}.
+Tilt angles are crucial in flux-transport dynamo models where it plays a role in the formation and evolution of polar fields \citep[see, e.g.,][]{wang:1991, dikpati:1999}.
+Tilts serve as an observable feature of the conversion of toroidal magnetic field into poloidal, i.e., the $\alpha$-effect, and the reversal of axial dipole between cycles \citep{cameron:2018}.

 There are two dominant, physical explanations for the origin of Joy's law.
 First, as proposed by \citet{babcock:1961}, the tilt angle observed in the photosphere reflects the directional components of the global magnetic field at depth and is a direct consequence of the ``winding up" of the poloidal field in the solar interior.
 Second, \citet{wang:1991} propose that Joy's law is a result of the Coriolis force acting on flows within the flux tube as it rises through the convection zone.